 Remember, you’re trying to connect with voters, not impress them with your vocabulary.

-Once you have your message ready, it’s time to start sharing it with the world.
+Once your message is ready, it’s time to share it with the world.

 This is where many leaders make mistakes; they rely too heavily on traditional methods of Communication, like press releases and speeches, and they need to take advantage of newer channels, like social media.